Rigalin/blacklist/README.md

 - Why they're
 - on the watchlist
 ```
-You must provider at least their username and one reason.
+You must provide at least their username and one reason.

 **How can I find somebody's spigot ID?**
 - Navigate to the spigot website and find the user's profile